Xtrendence/Cryptofolio/README.md

 ### Please keep the following points in mind:

 - Since the CoinGecko API is used to fetch and utilize market data (such as the price of a cryptocurrency), your IP will most likely be logged by CoinGecko as you'd be making requests to their servers.
-- Coin rankings and data might defer from other websites such as CoinMarketCap.
+- Coin rankings and data might differ from other websites such as CoinMarketCap.
 Any inaccuracy would be due to CoinGecko's data being wrong.
 - Your PIN code for sharing your portfolio is stored in plaintext.
 - CoinGecko's API is limited in terms of both functionality, and how often requests can be made.
 As such, be careful not to refresh **too** often.
 Any rate limits are temporary though, you won't get banned or anything permanently.